 Scroll down to “Order settings” to name your Attribution tag or create an external ID for multiple tags.

 Click “Continue to line items” and choose from the list of advertising platforms.

 Amazon Attribution now supports bulk Facebook ads by automatically generating up to 8,500 separate tags.
-They’ve also optimized social measurement capabilities by allowing sellers to tag mobile ad clicks separately in Facebook and Instagram during the past 14 days, allowing direct comparison of click-through rates between the Amazon Shopping app and Facebook’s mobile app.
+They've also optimized social measurement capabilities by allowing sellers to create an Attribution tag for mobile clicks separately for both Instagram and Facebook ad campaigns during the past 14 days, allowing direct comparison of click-through rates between the Amazon Shopping app and Facebook's mobile app.

 Understand Your Customers Before You Understand Your Campaign

 Few can deny that digital commerce is by and large an Amazon-centric medium.
 But Amazon isn't just a success story.
 They themselves have become a standard of measurement.